giordano-lucas/Tesco-Extension/index.md

 We will start by studying the output of a standard clustering algorithm named [K-means](https://en.wikipedia.org/wiki/K-means_clustering) to understand which values of ```k```(the number of clusters) will produce the most natural clustering __*in the typical product space*__.
 The next step will to try to make some sense of out this clustering by performing a visualisation in 2D using several dimensionality reduction techniques.
 We might hope that we will already be able to see some geographical structure in those plots (maybe recognize the map of London somehow).
 If not we will have to apply other techniques to help assess the geographical validation of the clusters.

 ## Naive Analysis
-In this naive analysis, the geographical aspect of the dataset will not taken into account.
+In this naive analysis, the geographical aspect of the dataset will not be taken into account.
 Since we only want to get a feeling about how the clustering algorithm performs with the ```Tesco``` data, we select a subset of the dataset for this analysis.
 To be as precise as possible we study the smallest aggregation level (```lsoa```) for the entire year period.

  As stated before, the starting point of this analysis is to understand which value of ```k``` leads to a good clustering assignment.
 The standard procedure for doing so is to look at the ```silhouette``` and ```sse``` plots.